 As a clinician with more than 15 years of experience, Dr Ng. understands the impact of how acne can affect an individual.
 Acne knows no boundaries, afflicting a wide range of age groups and affecting both genders for varying lengths of time.
 Dr. Ng provides a patient-centric approach that is backed by the latest scientific evidence as well as his own wealth of experience to create a care plan for the best acne treatment that is unique to your skin type.
 Early intervention can help prevent acne scars, restore your skin and confidence.

 “My Daughter is 9 and has acne.
 Can it be treated?”

 Although the prevalence of acne is highest in the teenage group (more than 12 years of age), acne can occur at all ages.
 A study revealed that acne is present in up to 78% of girls aged 9 to 10.
 Acne may be the first sign of puberty in both boys and girls.

-Preteen acne tends to be concentrated along the 'T zone area'.
+Preteen and teen acne tends to be concentrated along the ‘T zone area‘.
 The forehead, nose, mid cheeks and chin tend to be affected by mainly clogged pores, whiteheads and blackheads.
 The back is usually the last to be affected if any at all.
 Inflammatory acne lesions are less common in this age group.
 However, whiteheads left unchecked has a higher tendency to progress to inflammatory acne.
 One special feature is the presence of blackheads in the ear, which many mistaken for dirt, leading to over zealous cleansing.

-Adult acne tends to follow a "U-Shape" pattern, with acne lesions being distributed along the jawline, chin and cheeks.
+In contrast, adult acne tends to follow a “U-Shape” pattern, with acne lesions being distributed along the jawline, chin and cheeks.
 The inflammatory component is more visible in this age group, and are characterized by painful papules, pustules or even deep seated acne cysts.

-3 Tips to Fight Preteen Acne
+3 Tips to Fight Acne

 - Use a 2% salicyclic acid-based wash if you find the skin to be very oily,